What Are the Benefits of a Roth IRA?

 Roth IRAs can be more accessible than other retirement funds.
 If you’re 59 1/2 or older and your first contribution occurred at least 5 years ago, you can make withdrawals from your Roth IRA at any time without penalty.

-7. There’s no minimum income required
+7. No minimum income required

 While Roth IRAs have maximum income limits for single and married filers (that change depending on whether one or both spouses are covered by a retirement plan at work), you can open a Roth IRA and contribute up to the maximum allowable amount if your income falls below those limits.

 You must make “earned income” to contribute to a Roth IRA.
-This is income derived from some form of paid work, either independently or through an employer.
+This is income from some form of paid work, either independently or through an employer.
 If your income falls below the maximum allowable amount for a certain year, you can only contribute an amount equal to your income for that year.

 8. You can have other retirement accounts